mgoessen/tails-workshop/tails.md

 - The connection to the Tor Network is done directly, which should work fine if the network is not filtered and may need to be changed otherwise[^connection].
 Please remind that in any case, Tails is not designed to hide the fact that you are using Tor, **your ISP will almost always see you are using Tor**[^fingerprint].
 - In order to try to hide the fact **you** specifically are using Tor, Tails change the Ethernet or Mac address[^mac_address] or your computer network card.
 This may cause problems with some hardware (see below) or may be necessary to change if you are **connecting from a company or university  network** (as some of them do not allow computers they do not know to access the Internet).

-If needed, you can change those options in the bottom of the Tails Greeter:
+If needed, you can change those options in the bottom of the welcome screen:

 ---

 ![](https://tails.boum.org/doc/first_steps/welcome_screen/additional.png){width=50%}

-You can start Tails by selecting the start Tails button on the right top of the greeter.
+You can start Tails by selecting the start Tails button on the right top of the welcome screen.
 After a few 15 or 30 seconds, you should see the Tails desktop.

 [^admin_pw]: See <https://tails.boum.org/doc/first_steps/startup_options/administration_password>.
 [^connection]: See <https://tails.boum.org/doc/first_steps/startup_options/bridge_mode>.